Mitsuhamizu/channel_demo_tg_msg_sender/README.md

 ### List channel

 ```

 ruby GPC.rb list_channel
 ```

 This allows you to see the status of all your channels.
 For example,

 ```

 channel f119905665a0dea6a3eb6cbdc9bcf75b, with 4 payments and stage is 3
  local's ckb: 80 ckbytes, local's UDT 88.
  remote's ckb: 120 ckbytes, remote's UDT 1999912.
 ```

-* 'f119905665a0dea6a3eb6cbdc9bcf75b' is the channel id.
+* `f119905665a0dea6a3eb6cbdc9bcf75b` is the channel id.
-* stage = 0 means the funding tx is not onchain, stage = 1 means the funding tx is onchain.
-And now you can make payments. stage > 1 means the channel is going to closing.
+* `stage = 0` means the funding tx is not onchain, `stage = 1` means the funding tx is onchain.
+And now you can make payments. `stage > 1` means the channel is going to closing.
 So please not make any payment at that point.

 ### Exchange UDT

-As you can see, you only put in CKB when you build the channel (If you've previously closed the channel while you held UDT, you can also invest in UDT while you're establishing the channel). to make the process more fun, I made the bot recognize UDT as the only currency.
+As you can see, you only put in CKB when you build the channel (If you've previously closed the channel while you held UDT, you can also invest UDTs).
+To make the process more fun, I made the bot only accept UDT as the only currency.
 So you first need to exchange for UDT.
 10 CKBytes can exchange 1 UDT.

 ```
-ruby GPC.rb make_exchange_ckb_to_UDT --quantity 20
+ruby GPC.rb make_exchange_ckb_to_udt --quantity 20
 ```

-You can replace '20' with any number you want, as long as you have enough ckbytes.
-Note that one CKB can only be exchanged for one UDT.
-Also, you can trade UDT for CKB, just use make_exchange_UDT_to_ckb. `quantity` is the amount of asset to be relaced, in this case 20 CKBytes, and if it is udt_to_ckb, then quantity is the UDTs.
+You can replace `20` with any number you want, as long as you have enough ckbytes.
+Also, you can trade UDT for CKB, just use make_exchange_udt_to_ckb. `quantity` is the amount of asset to be relaced, in this case 20 CKBytes, and if it is udt_to_ckb, then quantity is the UDTs.

 Note, if you took some UDTs with you when you closed the channel before, then unfortunately they can't be replaced with CKBytes in the future because the server doesn't put in any CKBytes when it opens any channel.